Ramsai1234/techstack/python.md

 Inheritance allows a child class to reuse properties and methods of a parent class.

 21. What is method overriding?
+Method overriding occurs when a child class provides its own implementation of a method that already exists in the parent class. class Animal:
+    def sound(self):
+        print("Animal makes a sound")

+class Dog(Animal):
+    def sound(self):
+        print("Dog barks")

+animal = Animal()
+dog = Dog()

+animal.sound()
+dog.sound()
 When a child class provides its own implementation of a method inherited from its parent.

+method overloading?
+Method overloading means having the same method name with different parameter lists.
+Python does not support traditional method overloading like Java, but we can achieve similar behavior using default arguments or *args."

 22. Does Python support method overloading?
 Python does not support traditional method overloading like Java.
 Similar behavior can be achieved using default arguments, *args, or **kwargs.